Legendstyler00/pvparena2.0/doc/commands/spawn.md

 - for free arenas: several spawns, one lounge, one spectator area and one exit

 Anyway, the plugin tell you which spawns are missing if there.

-## Spawn Offset

-You can define unique offsets for each spawn name, in order to not be placed on the block center but rather one edge:

-- `/pa [arena] spawn [spawnname] offset X Y Z`

-For example 0.5 0 0.5 as X Y Z would work setting you on an edge.
-You might want to keep F3 at hand to see if you actually have to add or subtract to get to the right edge.